-Around 200 years ago, Aluminium was discovered.
-Since its discovery, Aluminium has set a strong foot in the building industry.
+Around 200 years ago, Aluminum was discovered.
+Since its discovery, Aluminum has set a strong foot in the building industry.

 Introduction (Why Aluminium)

 As we have maintioned earlier, Aluminium after steel is considered as a second-best option in structural applications.

 It is widely being used in the construction business and household dwellings.
 In the United Kingdom alone around 40% of Aluminium alone is being used in the construction industry in a year.

 Which estimates to roughly 150’000 tones per annum, out of which 65’00 tones are being used in extrusion and the remaining 25’000 tones are being utilized in the making of sheet material.

 Aluminum is widely used in windows, roofing, cladding, curtain walling, and structural glazing, prefabricated buildings, architectural hardware, H&V, shop fitting, and partitions.
 It is also widespread in the market of plants, and scaffolding.

 From seeing the stats, it is indeed very much clear that Aluminium is a widely used metal in the construction industry.

 There are a whole bunch of reasons why builders find Aluminium as a reliable source for construction.
 Here are some reasons why.

 Firstly, one of the most catching qualities of Aluminium is its high strength to weight ratio.
 This specific quality is itself very beneficial for the construction industry.